Summer Equity Research Program

-Essay, in which you describe your career goals, activities, intellectual interests, future educational plans, the reason you would like to participate in this program, and explain how this internship would further enhance these goals.
-Discuss any research that you have done, and tell us if you have any particular area of interest for your summer internship.
-The more explicit you are with your research interests the better we can match you with a mentor.Two letters of recommendation.
+- Essay.
+Include your career and academic goals, campus activities, and personal interests.
+Discuss the reasons you want to participate in this program, and explain how this internship would further enhance your goals.
+Share any obstacles or challenges you have overcome.
+Discuss past research experience, and tell us any particular area of interest.
+The more explicit you are with your research interests the better we can match you with a faculty mentor

-Two recommendation letters.
-Students must use this Recommendation Form (follow the instructions).
-One of the letters must be from a college science teacher.
-The second recommendation can be from a community leader, teacher, coach, counselor, etc. To submit, upload both recommendations as part of the online application, or email firstname.lastname@example.org
+- Two recommendation letters.
+Students must use the Equity program recommendation form, which will be posted on Dec.
+15. One of the letters must be from a college science teacher.
+The second recommendation can be from a community leader, teacher, coach, counselor, etc. You will upload both recommendations as part of the online application (instructions will be provided on application)

 Frequently Asked Questions

 Who is a qualified candidate for the program?